-- 2 It is a key recommendation to establish criteria for identifying stakeholders.
-The criteria should identify all individuals or groups who may: - Be affected, either positively or negatively and directly or indirectly, by the implementation and associated impacts of the policy - Directly affect the design, implementation and/or assessment of the policy either positively or negatively - Have an interest in the policy, including those who bring expert knowledge into the process. - Some stakeholders may be identified or may be marginalised through a country's policies, laws and regulations, which should be taken into consideration in developing criteria for the inclusion of - 11 stakeholders.
+It is a key recommendation to establish criteria for identifying stakeholders.
+The criteria should identify all individuals or groups who may:

+- Be affected, either positively or negatively and directly or indirectly, by the implementation and associated impacts of the policy, including those who are potential actors in the design or implementation of the policy and those who are actors in the issues that the policy aims to address - Directly affect the design, implementation and/or assessment of the policy either positively or negatively - Have an interest in the policy, including those who bring expert knowledge into the process

+Some stakeholders may be identified or may be marginalised through a country's policies, laws and regulations, which should be taken into consideration in developing criteria for the inclusion of stakeholders.